NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

    3. Scroll down to "Rock Climbing Dues" and click "View details."
    4. Enter in $20.00 and complete the checkout process.
    5. You will be emailed a receipt of your payment.
 Please be prepared to show a climbing team E-board member this receipt (as proof of paying the registration fee) at your tryout event.
+   6. Please email your receipt / proof of payment, to our treasurer at thomas.br@northeastern.edu

 ## General Info